BOBBY FISCHER CHAMP ICELAND ATTRACTION

 I do notice, however, a glaring omission in your list of the best things to do in Iceland -- ie follow in Bobby Fischer's footsteps there.

-Back in 1972, when America won the World Chess Championship against Russia, Bobby Fischer put Iceland on the map.
-Before that, even to Bobby, Iceland wasn't a place anyone really knew anything about -- other than that Vikings arrived there thousands of years ago.
+Back in 1972, when the United States won the World Chess Championship against Russia, Bobby Fischer put Iceland on the map.
+Before that, Iceland wasn't a place anyone really knew anything about -- other than that Vikings arrived there thousands of years ago.

 Above are iconic photos of Bobby in Iceland in 1972, before, during and after him becoming World Chess Champion.